willc/pihole-toolkit/README.md

 # pihole-toolkit

-A command-line interface for managing Pi-hole v6 servers.
+A command-line interface for managing Pi-hole v6 servers from your local computer.

 ## Features